Thursday, June 26, 2008

 QUEENS, NEW YORK - In what is believed to be a first, a baby within the Orthodox Church

-has rejected infant baptism.
+In America has rejected infant baptism.

 This past Sunday was supposed to be a joyous occasion at St. Timothy's Cathedral in Queens.
 Joseph and Ruth Worchewicz were looking forward to the baptism of their infant son, Michael.
 Everything was going according to plan as they handed their baby over to Priest David Polashowski.